SigSegFault/rcsim/README.md

 rcsim
 =====

-Simple framework for race condition simulations
+Simple framework for race condition testing.
+Simulates environment to make your life easier, when it comes to their reproduction.

 What it basically provides is:
  * ability to run a piece of code in several processes simultaneously